hortonworks/cloudbreak/secret-rotation/README.md

 ## API
 - for internal usage we have API, where we can define only one secret, and we can define the execution type of the rotation flow, we can tell the framework to execute only specific phase of the rotation (only rotation, only rollback, etc.).
 With that we can execute specific phase in a service initiated by another service, and later we can poll the status of the flow.
 - for public usage we have API, where we can define the list of secrets in the request and here we can also define the execution type, but in case of public API we should use this only with caution and only in case of emergency (support cases, etc.)
-- for multi secrets we have different API, where only on secret can be defined and both parent and child resource secret rotation can be initiated

 ## Guidelines
 - where it is possible, we should create an additional user during rotation